evansbenj/probe_design.md/Probes_from_RADseq_tab_files.md

-# FOr data in tab format from RADseq
+# For data in tab format from RADseq

 I worked with this file on info:
 ```